 Remove your potatoes from the pan and set them aside with your chicken.
 While your pan is still hot add in your white wine and deglaze your pan over medium heat.
 Taking care to get all of the good little brown bits mixed in with a rubber spatula.
 Add in your chicken broth and remove your pan from the heat.

 Next, place your potatoes and your chicken breasts in a large roasting pan with the skin of the chicken breasts and the cut side of your potatoes facing up.
 Add in your garlic cloves and pour in your wine from the skillet.

 Place your roasting pan in the oven and cook it for about 25 minutes until your chicken is cooked through and your potatoes are soft.

-Then once your chicken, garlic and potatoes have roasted remove them to a serving platter and carefully pour your sauce back into your skillet.
+Once your chicken, garlic and potatoes have roasted remove them to a serving platter and carefully pour your sauce back into your skillet.
 Place the sauce over medium heat to reduce it down and concentrate those flavors.
 Meanwhile take 8 of your roasted garlic clove halves and add them to mini food processor or blender along with one tablespoon of lemon juice and 1/2 cup of the pan sauce.
 Puree or blend your garlic mixture until it is well chopped.
-Then pour the roasted garlic it to your pan and whisk it until it is well incorporated and your pan sauce has reduce by half.
+Pour the roasted garlic into your pan and whisk it until it is well incorporated and your pan sauce has reduce by half.
 The roasted garlic adds a depth of flavor that makes this white wine sauce especially tasty.

 If you want to serve your chicken Vesuvio the traditional way then add some peas to your dish and you are ready to serve.
 Make sure when you serve it to be generous with the sauce, because it’s what makes this chicken so delicious.
 Add some chopped parsley on top to finish your dish.